wilfredinni/coo/README.md

     </a>
 </p>

-## Usage

-To use Coo you need to first apply for a developer account in the [Twitter Developers Platform](https://developer.twitter.com/) and generate the Keys and Access Tokens.
+Coo is an easy to use Python library for scheduling Twitter updates.
+To use it, you need to first apply for a developer account in the [Twitter Developers Platform](https://developer.twitter.com/) and generate the Keys and Access Tokens.

-**Installing**

 ```shell
 pip install coo